aspnet/Blazor.Docs/docs/introduction/index.md

 1. The assemblies and the .NET runtime are downloaded to the browser.
 1. Blazor uses JavaScript to bootstrap the .NET runtime and configures the runtime to load required assembly references.
 Document object model (DOM) manipulation and browser API calls are handled by the Blazor runtime via JavaScript interoperability.

-## Browsers that don't support WebAssembly
+## Running on older browsers without WebAssembly

-The .NET runtime is supplied as a WebAssembly binary and an [asm.js](https://wikipedia.org/wiki/Asm.js)-based implementation. *asm.js* is a subset of JavaScript and can be executed by JavaScript runtimes in browsers going back several years.
-When Blazor loads in the browser, it checks for WebAssembly support.
-If WebAssembly isn't supported, the *asm.js* runtime is loaded. *asm.js* isn't always used because it's larger and slower than the WebAssembly runtime.
+Blazor apps also run in older browsers that don't support WebAssembly.
+When Blazor detects that WebAssembly isn't supported in the browser, it loads an [asm.js](https://wikipedia.org/wiki/Asm.js) version of the Mono runtime instead of the usual WebAssembly version. *asm.js* is a subset of JavaScript that can be executed by browser JavaScript runtimes going back many years.
+For browsers that support WebAssembly, the Blazor startup code prefers to load the WebAssembly version of Mono because it's faster and more compact.

 ## Blazor components